EMBA Program: Time for Change !

 In a VUCA world, being more confident with oneself is even more critical than before.
 That’s why we reinforced the soft skills component of the programme, moving from four to seven Workshops, all being credited.
 New workshops have been introduced such as 'Data visualization for C-level', 'Mastering finance for C-level', 'Industry 4.0'.
 We made 'Speak in public' mandatory, and slightly changed the 'Lead Change' workshop to introduce ‘pressure management’ and emotional intelligence in it.

-Regarding the Core courses, the biggest changes are, on the one hand, the opportunity for China-based participants to join France-based participants in Paris for the 'Negotiation' course; and on the other hand, that 'Leadership across culture' will be delivered with all France-based participants joining their Chinese counterparts in Shanghai.
+Regarding the Core courses, the biggest changes are, on the one hand, the opportunity for China-based participants to join France-based participants in Paris for the 'Negotiation' course; and on the other hand, that 'Leadership across culture' will be delivered with all France-based participants joining their Chinese counterparts in Shanghai (subject to sanitary situation).
 This aims at reinforcing the connection between the two cohorts and encouraging networking between our EMBA participants.

 The 'SBP' (also called BDP for our ‘oldest’ alumni) becomes the 'Capstone project', but in essence keeps the same principles and objectives: deep diving in a strategic and business-oriented project to leverage your experience and learning from the programme.